lilagents-team/firehouse-laywer-b/content/newsletters/February2024FINAL.md

 source_pdf: "February2024FINAL.pdf"
 metadata_quality: high
 search_keywords: "Volume 22, Number 2 Firehouse Lawyer.
 FLSA Rule on Independent Contractors Will be More Restrictive.
 Legislation: Bills of Interest.
 Diversion of Property Taxes in the TIF context may be unconstitutio..."
+summary: "The newsletter discusses proposed changes to the Fair Labor Standards Act (FLSA) regarding independent contractors, legislative bills such as HB 2044 and ESB 5770, and a significant legal decision concerning the constitutionality of property tax diversions under Tax Increment Financing (TIF) schemes."
 processed_date: 2025-08-22
 layout: newsletter
 ---